 Must I really shave my teeth in order to get veneers?

 In most cases, not more than 0.5mm is shaved off — that’s roughly the thickness of a fingernail.
 However, if a patient has large, crooked teeth with grey discolouration for example, then a significant amount of shaving might be required to get the teeth down to the desired look.
 On the other hand, if a patient already has short teeth or gaps in between their teeth, then there won’t be much shaving required at all.
+At Dental Designs clinic, our skilled dentists know how to enhance your smile.

 So, are veneers permanent?

 At Dental Designs Clinic, we use high-strength ceramics which have a higher load to fracture compared to natural teeth.
-However, as veneers are subject to heavy forces when you chew, biting on hard foods or habits such as teeth grinding or fingernail chewing can affect their longevity.
+However, as these are subject to heavy forces when you chew, biting on hard foods or habits such as teeth grinding or fingernail chewing can affect their longevity.

 Related Articles